cyx-1/notes_technology/github.md

 # GitHub

+## GitHub pages
+- Turn a GitHub repository into a static web site: https://docs.github.com/en/pages/quickstart
+- Changes to a GitHub repository may take 1-10 minutes to update

 ## GitHub SSH Setup
 - using ssh key to work with GitHub is easy
   - for example, the following command should clone the repository